Who Are We?

 “Na, I don’t even think I got to do it for all that long before passing out.
-Guess I aint a natural.
-You were wrong Grant.”
+Guess I ain’t a natural.
+You were wrong, James.”

-“Hey my hypothesis was based off of others interpretations of the information I gave them about you.
-I was working off third hand knowledge.”
+“Hey, my hypothesis was based on others interpretations of the information I gave them about you.
+I was working off third-hand knowledge.”

-Nick got up and started to head out his room, holding the door open he stopped.
+Nick got up and started to head out of his room; holding the door open, he stopped.

-“Get the fuck out my room cunt.
+“Get the fuck out of my room cunt.
 Gonna get some food if you want to follow.”

-Nick waited for Grant to leave, following him out as he went.
+Nick waited for James to leave, following him out as he went.